Life In Boarding

 - Head of Boarding

 - The Matrons are directly responsible to the Head of Boarding and the Deputy- Student Affairs as well as to the Headmistress.
 Information regarding girls should be shared within agreed boundaries and confidentiality.

 - Open lines of communication should exist with the House Team.

 - Any boarders’ concerns should be given to the House Representatives who will take

 them to the Boarders’ Forum for discussion before given to the Head of Boarding.

 - Professional contact should be maintained with parents, pupils and other employees of the School.

-- Should there be requests/ concerns regarding catering, these should be communicated to the Manager of the Catering Company and/ or Head of Boarding.
+- Should there be requests/concerns regarding catering, these should be communicated to the Head of Boarding.